ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Analysis

-Here, the attacker and the victim are still cohabiting, and the attacker is monitoring the victim’s independent activities.
-This would allow the attacker to know if, for instance, the victim went to a police station or a domestic violence agency.
-The victim has reason to think that they are being tracked, but they cannot find the device.
-This can happen if the sound emitted by the device is insufficiently loud, and is particularly a risk in a car, where seat cushions or other typical features of a car may provide sound insulation for a hidden tag.
-The victim could benefit from having a mechanism to increase the volume of the sound emitted by the tag.
-Another notable feature of this scenario is that because of the cohabitation, the tag will spend most of the time in “near-owner state” as defined by the proposed industry consortium specification {{I-D.detecting-unwanted-location-trackers}}.
-In near-owner state it would not provide alerts under that specification.
+Here, the Attacker and the Victim are still cohabiting, and the Attacker is monitoring the Victim’s independent activities.
+This would allow the Attacker to know if, for instance, the Victim went to a police station or a domestic violence agency.
+The Victim has reason to think that they are being tracked, but they cannot find the Device.
+This can happen if the sound emitted by the Device is insufficiently loud, and is particularly a risk in a car, where seat cushions or other typical features of a car may provide sound insulation for a hidden Tag.
+The Victim could benefit from having a mechanism to increase the volume of the sound emitted by the Tag.
+Another notable feature of this scenario is that because of the cohabitation, the Tag will spend most of the time in “near-Owner state” as defined by the proposed industry consortium specification {{I-D.detecting-unwanted-location-trackers}}.
+In near-Owner state it would not provide alerts under that specification.

 | Attacker Profile | Elderberry |
 | ------------- | ------------- |